dmichaels/public/work/summaries/dig_welcomes/README.md

     - Storing/getting configuration in/from AWS Parameter Store.
     - New deployment model using Chef.
     - Getting logging right, setting up for Splunk, monitoring, reporting, et cetera.
+- IMO this may have been over-engineered a bit.
+  - E.g. simpler and would have been fine to collapse the Member Augmenter and member Emails into one process.

 **Role**
 - Worked closely with team lead (architect) in defining solution.
 - Implemented most of code (Java, Spring Boot, Kafka, MySQL), with some help from one or two other team members.
+- Worked closely with Email Marketing Team which manages Salesforce, defining member data we send to them for emailing.